Tag management system

 A tag management system (TMS) is a software solution that helps manage the lifecycle of digital marketing tags (sometimes referred to as tracking pixels, web beacons, or snippets of JavaScript code) used to collect and share data across digital properties such as websites and web applications.
 A TMS allows marketers and developers to efficiently deploy, update, and manage these tags without extensive manual coding, and can also be used to implement dynamic website or application changes based on user behavior or contextual data.

 History

-Before the advent of tag management systems in the late 2000s, adding or modifying tracking tags required web developers to manually edit the website's source code.
-This process was slow, error-prone, and created a bottleneck for marketing departments, which needed to quickly deploy new campaigns and analytics tools.
+Before the advent of tag management systems in the late 2000s, adding or modifying tracking data required web developers to manually edit the website's source code.
+This process was slow, error-pro evo, and created a bottleneck for marketing departments, which needed to quickly deploy new campaigns and tools.
 The proliferation of digital marketing technologies led to "tag chaos," where websites became bloated with dozens of tags, negatively impacting page load speed and creating data governance challenges.

 Companies like TagMan (founded in 2007), Tealium (2008), and Ensighten (2009) were among the early pioneers in the enterprise TMS space.
 Google launched its free offering, Google Tag Manager, in 2012, which significantly accelerated the adoption of tag management across websites of all sizes.